 The better way, start from zero.
 If we are all not on the same page from the outset, start again.
 Yes, we did go around the table make introductions with roles and responsibilities.
 However, I failed because I let Darcy grab the ball and run with it.
 She ran to her end-zone.
 The problem, her end-zone was not my end-zone, her colleague’s end-zone or the consultants end-zone.

 Step 2 have each player define what success looks like.

 Step 3 paint the complete picture where everyone comes out a winner.

-If you can’t provide the complete solution, be honest and offer what you can, gain credibility by offering to pull in a collaborator that can help you make everyone at the table a winner.
+If you can’t provide the complete solution, be honest and offer what you can.
+Gain credibility with effective meeting strategies like offering to pull in a collaborator that can help you make everyone at the table a winner.